 Many employers are facing rapidly increasing health insurance premiums and are frustrated by their unsuccessful efforts to contain health care costs.
-Firms most vulnerable to rising health costs are those whose health insurance plans offer extensive benefits and cover a large number of retirees or dependents; those whose workers are older, less healthy, or earning higher incomes; those with relatively few workers; and those in high health-cost areas.
-Individual firms can do little to lower their health care costs because they cannot readily change their size, location, or employee demographics.
+Firms most vulnerable to rising health costs are those whose health insurance plans offer extensive benefits and cover a large number of retirees or dependents; those whose workers are older, less healthy, or earning higher incomes; those with relatively few workers; and those in high health-cost public and private payers and to build consensus among representatives of divergent viewpoints.